Information, intelligence and insights from the genecon team

 October 2022 | Dr Jason Frost

 Are economic clusters the answer to good green growth?
 The benefits and drawbacks of economic clusters by Dr Jason Frost Internationally, clustering is a tried and tested method, with examples of success in countries such as Singapore, Taiwan, Israel, as well as regions such as Hamburg, or Silicon Valley and even Hollywood.
-A recent report […]
+A recent […]

 Clearer roads ahead…